dataflowg/dataflow-dj/README.md

 6. Proceed through the installation steps, rebooting when prompted

 ### NI-VISA Runtime (Arduino, chipKIT)
-Dev boards such as Arduino and chipKIT are supported through [LINX](https://www.labviewmakerhub.com/doku.php?id=libraries:linx:start) which required the NI-VISA Runtime needs to be installed.
-Install instructions For versions 19.0 and above are below, and require an active intetnet connection.
+Dev boards such as Arduino and chipKIT are supported through [LINX](https://www.labviewmakerhub.com/doku.php?id=libraries:linx:start) which requires the NI-VISA Runtime to be installed.
+Install instructions for versions 19.0 and above are below, and require an active internet connection.
 If you prefer an offline installer (or don't want to use NI Package Manager), [version 18.5](https://download.ni.com/support/softlib/visa/NI-VISA/18.5/Windows/NIVISA1850runtime.zip) of the NI-VISA Runtime will also work.

 1. Open NI Package Manager
 2. In the search box, type NI-VISA and press Enter